shannonlabumn/shannonlabumn.github.io/pastmembers.md

 title: Past Members
 bigimg: "img/colins_defense.jpg"
 ---
+### Dr. Fang Wang

+Dr. Fang Wang was a postdoc research associate in the lab whose work focused on powdery scab and developing a quantitative bruise protocol.

 ### Dr. Heather Tuttle

 Dr. Heather Tuttle earned her PhD from the Bioinformatics and Computational Biology Program.
 Her work focused on using genebank data to describe potato diversity.

+### Amy Hatchner

+Amy served as our Lab Coordinator, overseeing lab scheduling, communications, outreach initiatives, and data organization, as well as designing project materials.

 ### Dr. Xiaoxi Meng

-Dr. Xiaoxi Meng was a post doc in the lab whose work focused on bioinformatics in support of diploid breeding.
-She is currently a Bioinformatic Scientist and St. Jude Children's Hospital.
+Dr. Xiaoxi Meng was a postdoc in the lab whose work focused on bioinformatics in support of diploid breeding.
+She is currently a Bioinformatic Scientist at St. Jude Children's Hospital.

 ### Dr. Husain Agha

 Dr. Husain Agha earned his PhD from the Plant and Microbial Sciences Program.
 His work focused on understanding the effects of selection, plasticity, and ploidy in potato.
-He is currently a post doc in the Emily Josephs' lab at MSU.
+He is currently a postdoc in the Emily Josephs' lab at MSU.

 ### Dr. Nicole Mihelich